Whitland

 Whitland (Hendy-gwyn, lit.
 'Old White House', or Hendy-gwyn ar Daf, lit.
 'Old White House on the River Taf', from the medieval Ty Gwyn ar Daf) is a town and community in Carmarthenshire, Wales.

-Description
+Geography

 The Whitland community is bordered by the communities of: Henllanfallteg; Llanboidy; and Eglwyscummin, all being in Carmarthenshire; and by Lampeter Velfrey and Llanddewi Velfrey in Pembrokeshire.

 According to the 2011 census the population was 1,792.